surfacing8671/XUSD-Contracts/docs/ERC20Base.md

-*Returns the number of decimals used to get its user representation.*
+*Returns the decimals places of the token.*

 #### Returns